knighthawk754/DevOps-AWS-Interview-QA/Docker/docker-interview-QA.md

 # What is `--memory-swap` flag?
-`--memory-swap` is a modifier flag that only has meaning if `--memory `is also set.
-Using swap allows the container to write excess memory requirements to disk when the container has exhausted all the RAM that is available to it.
-There is a performance penalty for applications that swap memory to disk often.
+The ```--memory-swap``` flag is used when running Docker containers to control swap memory usage.
+It works along with the ```--memory flag```, which sets the container’s RAM limit.
 # Can you explain different volume mount types  available in Docker?
 There are three mount types available in Docker
-· Volumes are stored in a part of the host filesystem which is managed by Docker (`/var/lib/docker/volumes/` on Linux).
+1. Volumes are stored in a part of the host filesystem which is managed by Docker (`/var/lib/docker/volumes/` on Linux).
 Non-Docker processes should not modify this part of the filesystem.
 Volumes are the best way to persist data in Docker.

-·  Bind mounts may be stored anywhere on the host system.
+2. Bind mounts may be stored anywhere on the host system.
 They may even be important system files or directories.
 Non-Docker processes on the Docker host or a Docker container can modify them at any time.

-·   tmpfs mounts are stored in the host system’s memory only, and are never written to the host system’s filesystem.
+4. tmpfs mounts are stored in the host system’s memory only, and are never written to the host system’s filesystem.

+   Volumes → Persistent storage, Docker-managed, best for databases.

+   Bind Mounts → Direct file access, good for development.

+   tmpfs → RAM-based, super fast but temporary.

 #  How to share data among DockerHost?
 Ways to achieve this when developing your applications.
 One is to add logic to your application to store files on a cloud object storage system like Amazon S3.
 Another is to create volumes with a driver that supports writing files to an external storage system like NFS or Amazon S3.